Get the Facts: Mpox

 What You Should Know

-- Monkeypox is spread through close contact with body fluids, sores, shared bedding or clothing, or respiratory droplets (kissing, coughing, sneezing).
+- Mpox is spread through close contact with body fluids, sores, shared bedding or clothing, or respiratory droplets (kissing, coughing, sneezing).

 - Common symptoms: Rash or unusual sores that look like pimples or blisters on the face, body, and genitals, fever, chills, head or muscle aches, or swelling of lymph nodes.

-- Avoid close contact (touching sores, kissing, sex) with anyone who has a rash or symptoms of Monkeypox.
+- Avoid close contact (touching sores, kissing, sex) with anyone who has a rash or symptoms of mpox.

 - Clinicians: Please refer to our Chicago HAN page for additional information including specimen collection and infection prevention guidance.